raghulR003/qspyre/README.md

-# QSpyre Landing Page

-A modern, responsive landing page for QSpyre - the AI/ML benchmark creation and evaluation platform.
+# QSpyre - the AI/ML benchmark creation and evaluation platform.

-## About QSpyre

-QSpyre is a comprehensive platform for designing, sharing, and evaluating benchmarks across any AI/ML domain.
+A comprehensive platform for designing, sharing, and evaluating benchmarks across any AI/ML domain.
 From LLMs and vision models to multi-modal systems and custom pipelines, QSpyre provides researchers, developers, and organizations with the tools to quantitatively evaluate AI/ML models from a unified, bird's-eye perspective.

 ## Project Overview